Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 not yet rendered.
 To render it, select the IPF’s row in the explorer bar and hit the |image7| button.

-On import, iMOD6 will attempt to draw a vertical cylinder for each row in the IPF file’s data block (so excluding the header).
+On import, the iMOD 3D Viewer will attempt to draw a vertical cylinder for each row in the IPF file’s data block (so excluding the header).

 By default, a column called “x”or “X” and “y” or “Y” are used for the